 Origins of the Disposable Camera

 Disposable cameras precede our modern digital cameras by more than a century; the earliest example being the Ready Fotografer, which dates back to the late 19th century.
 This device was comprised of a glass plate, paper, and cardboard for an impressive total of 25 cents.
 A price that significantly rivaled the typical 1880s handheld’s cost of $50.
-If this sounds like a reasonable camera cost for today’s rates, remember that in the 1880s, $50 was about the modern equivalent of $1,298.42, rendering the handheld a luxury item most individuals couldn’t dream of affording.
+If this sounds like a reasonable camera cost for today’s rates, remember that in the 1880s, $50 was about the modern equivalent of $1,298.42, rendering the handheld a luxury item most people couldn’t dream of affording.

 Cost was one of the major driving points behind the creation of disposable or single-use cameras.
 Not only did people want an affordable device that allowed them to capture their most precious moments, but they also cared very little for the device itself.
 Their main interest was in the pictures it created, not the camera.
 As a result, companies strived to create an affordable, user-friendly device and could be tossed away when used.